whitek9/KW_FS1030_FullStackProject/backend/README.md

-# Kelly's Course Project
+# Kelly's Course Project Backend Setup Instructions

 This project will build a backend application that will consist of a RESTful JSON API for a TBD contact us form.
 Follow the below to set up the application and get started:

 1. Run `$ npm install` to install dependencies

-2. Set up the database:
-    - Create a folder called 'data' at the same level as index.js
-    - The jsonHandler module (./src/util/jsonHandler.js) will create the necessary files for the database once the `readItems` function is invoked

-3. Set up the .env file:
+2. Set up the .env file:
     - Create a file called '.env' at the same level as index.js
-    - Enter 'PORT=' and any desired number above 3000
+    - On a new line, enter 'PORT=' and any desired number above 3000
     - On a new line, enter 'JWT_SECRET=' and a secret signature (password) for your tokens that only you will use
-    - On a new line, enter 'USERS_PATH=./data/_examplepath_.json' and replace 'examplepath' with a path name for your **USERS** database
+    - On a new line, enter 'DB_SECRET=' and the password you use for your local MySQL server
-    -  On a new line, enter 'ENTRIES_PATH=./data/_examplepath_.json' and replace 'examplepath' with a path name for your **ENTRIES** database
+    - On a new line, enter 'DB_NAME=' and the database name you use for your local MySQL server

-4. Run `nodemon` and `dotenv/config` by running `$ npm run dev` - this will get the server started (and keep it running) and configure `dotenv` to allow the application to use the global variables you set up in step 3.
+3. Run `nodemon` and `dotenv/config` by running `$ npm run dev` - this will get the server started (and keep it running) and configure `dotenv` to allow the application to use the global variables you set up in step 2.